-Gatehouse Capital K.S.C.C. believes in necessary and important implementation of rules of corporate governance in line with the interests of the Company and its shareholders.
-The Company also believes that compliance with the rules of corporate governance preserves the Company's and shareholders' equity, as these rules ensure disclosure and efficiency and enhance the shareholders' trust on the board of directors and, hence, increase productivity.
+Gatehouse Capital K.S.C.P. believes in the necessary and important implementation of corporate governance rules in line with the interests of the Company and its shareholders.
+The Company also believes that compliance with the corporate governance rules preserves the Company's and shareholders' equity, as these rules ensure disclosure and efficiency and enhance the shareholders' trust on the board of directors and, hence, increase productivity.

-In accordance with the instructions and decisions issued by the Capital Markets Authority (CMA), in particular those stated under Article 7.3 of Module Fifteen "Corporate Governance" of the Executive Bylaw of the Law No. 7/2010 regarding the Establishment of the Capital Markets Authority and Regulation of Securities Activity and the amendments thereto, we are pleased to enumerate below the actions taken during 2022 to fulfill all the regulatory requirements and adopt the corporate governance policies in line with the relevant CMA instructions::
+In accordance with the instructions and decisions issued by the Capital Markets Authority (CMA), in particular those stated under Article 7.3 of Module Fifteen "Corporate Governance" of the Executive Bylaw of the Law No. 7/2010 regarding the Establishment of the Capital Markets Authority and Regulation of Securities Activity and the amendments thereto, we are pleased to enumerate below the actions taken during 2023 to fulfil all the regulatory requirements and adopt the corporate governance policies in line with the relevant CMA instructions: